The Libraries will be closed on Wednesday - Saturday for Thanksgiving break. Limited hours on Sunday. Regular hours resume on Monday. See Hours

 Services for Faculty

-See Library Services During COVID-19 for information on ordering digital and print resources, as well as ordering items for course reserves.
+For information on ordering digital and print resources, as well as ordering items for course reserves, please see:

 This policy applies to licensed online databases (e.g. bibliographic, statistical), digitized primary source collections, aggregated eBook and eJournal collections, streaming video collections, etc. It does not pertain to individual eBooks, eJournals, videos, etc. or to application software.